ProvisionGenie/ProvisionGenie/Docs/CanvasApp.md

 * Set **Fill** of Circle1 to `If(isPage=1,color_blurple,color_bg)`
 * Set **Fill** of Circle2 to `If(isPage=2,color_blurple,color_bg)`
 * Set **Fill** of Circle3 to `If(isPage=3,color_blurple,color_bg)`

+This way, the circle is `color_blurple` on the correct page.

 #### Cancel icon to close the PopUp